hindu-comm/mail_stream_advaita-l/2016/08/Shankara_authenticat/281__RAMESH_RAMANAN.md

 >> post them here or give links.
 We will all enjoy.
 But when someone tries to
 >> prove supremacy, then what has happened is expected.
 >>
->> ​This argument seems to go on and on.
+>> This argument seems to go on and on.
 To be fair, I would not mind you
 >> replying, but will resist myself replying and retire from this
->> discussion.​
+>> discussion.
 >>
 >> Lastly, if, at any time, such verses are quoted by me in past, I ask for
 >> apology and take my words back.
 If you are hurt by my words beg for